pableess/Bleess.Extensions.Logging.File/README.md

 ﻿# Bleess.Extensions.Logging.File
 High performance rolling file logger for Microsoft.Extensions.Logging with no other 3rd party dependencies.
 Modeled after the standard console logger.

-- Rolling files, max file size, max number or files, rolling by time period
+- Rolling files, max file size, max number of files, rolling by time period
 - Text or Json output as well as custom formatters
-- Standard idomatic configuration (similar to other MS logging providers) using IConfiguration or configuration callbacks
+- Standard idiomatic configuration (similar to other MS logging providers) using IConfiguration or configuration callbacks
 - Abitity to update settings such as log level, filter rules, or log file path while application is running
 - Logging scopes and activity tracking support
-- High performance using dedicated write thread and
+- High performance using dedicated write thread
 - Ability to specify multiple log files with independent settings

-This project is very similar to nReco/logging with a few additions: multiple files, logging scopes, json output, streamlined configuration, and abiltity to modify settings while running.

 ## Usage

 Add the nuget package Bleess.Extensions.Logging.File

 The log provider is configured just like any other Microsoft.Extensions.Logging providers.
 There are extensions methods on the ILogBuilder to add the provider.

 When using Host.CreateDefaultBuilder you only need to call `AddFile()`, and the logger will be configured using configuration providers.
 There are also other overloads to configure the logger using options callbacks etc.

  ```csharp
  logBuilder.AddFile();